Lina Verchery is a scholar of religion and an independent filmmaker.

 Anthropology 1400: Quests for Wisdom: Religious, Moral, and Aesthetic Searches for the Art of Living.
 Head TA for Professors Arthur Kleinman, Michael Puett, Davíd Carrasco, Stephanie Paulsell.
 Harvard University.

 2017 & 2015

 films AND MEDIA

-Lina Verchery's documentary, experimental, and educational works explore religion, language, and political and cultural identity.
+Lina Verchery's documentary, experimental, and educational works explore religion, language and cultural identity.

 Lina Verchery's works have been featured in-market at the Cannes Film Festival, the Montreal International Documentary Festival, the Ann Arbor Film Festival, le Festival International du Cinéma Francophone en Acadie, the Atlantic Film Festival, Le Festival Interceltique Lorient, le Forum International de la Francophonie à Québec, le Congrès Mondial Acadien, Athens International Film and Video Festival, the Salem Film Festival, Harvard Arts First!, as well as on television networks including the Oprah Winfrey Network, Bravo!, TV5 Monde, the Canadian Broadcasting Corporation, Télévision Radio-Canada, and TV Ontario.